RN to BSN Program

 The School of Nursing offers admission to the RN to BSN program in the Spring semester at the UH Sugar Land campus, UH System at Cinco Ranch campus in Katy and The Woodlands.
 Admission in the Summer semester is in The Woodlands and Victoria, Texas.
 For this program, classes are held one day a week – Tuesdays, face to face with online and clinical components, to give students the flexibility to schedule courses around their work and family life.
 If a student is full time and takes the courses as offered, the nursing curriculum at UHV can be completed in one year (two semesters and a summer).

-UH Sugar Land - Fall - April 15th priority deadline.
-July 31st hard deadline.
+UH Sugar Land and UH Victoria - Fall - April 15th priority deadline.
+August 15th hard deadline.

 The primary educational objective of the RN to BSN-completion program is to increase the career and educational opportunities available to registered nurses in the university’s service region.
 Graduates of the program will have a broader understanding of the nursing profession and will bring that understanding to the practice of nursing in their places of employment.
 Graduates will be prepared to assume some leadership and management roles.